 The color of the water is beautiful and so crystal clear!
-There are little beaches at some of the lakes that you can stop and swim in, go fishing in, and lounge around.
+There are little beaches along some of the lakes where you can stop and take a swim, go fishing, and lounge around.
 Some are more crowded than others, but there’s one part that you can get almost to yourself if you park just before (or if leaving just after) Pichi Traful Lake which is down the 2km bumpy road.
 It’s so serene and clear.
 You’ll see a few cars pulled over which signals you’ve reached the right place.

 Refugio Frey Hike

 This hike is all about giant orange boulders, lots of sun, and for those who like the world to be their jungle gym, a lot of fun as well.

 If you want to hike to Refugio Frey you have two options – you can either take the ski chair lift up from the Cerro Catedral ski resort or the forest path.
 For those who are particularly fit, skip the chair lift altogether and walk up from the very bottom.

 Personally I took the chair lift up.
 From there it was a really narrow and nerve-wracking 500 or so meters to the boulders on a narrow and gravely path.
 Then, I climbed up and over the boulders for a couple of hours and then back down them again to the refugio.

 For those who love climbing hand over foot on rocks, this will be tons of fun.
 For those with knee problems or fear of heights, opt for the forest path.
 If you want to do both, you can easily just take one path up and the other down like I did.